 If you’re going to continue to be the rock that your kids need, you have to find time to cater to yourself.
 What better way to tune into your needs than a mommy getaway?
 More than just a proper diet, regular exercise, a decent night’s sleep, and doing things you enjoy, a solo trip gives you that much-needed break you need to recharge and rejuvenate.

 The idea of taking a trip alone has likely got your mind all over the place.
 How can you take a trip and leave the kids home?
-How are you going to find the funds to afford a decent getaway?
+How are you going to find the funds to afford a decent getaway and equine therapy at a wellness resort?
 Chances are, you’re thinking of everything possible to talk yourself out of this excursion.
 However, if you’re going to have a good time, you need to pump the brakes on the excuses.
 The reality is, you need this trip, it’s not selfish, and you can plan a getaway on a budget.

 Decide on a Budget

 Don’t allow something like limited finances to ruin your mommy getaway.
 There are lots of ways you can plan a relaxing trip on a shoestring budget.
 You can opt to travel to neighboring cities or states, take your car instead of going on a plane, and find free and affordable activities instead of splurging on entertainment.
 Having a travel budget will ensure you can still meet your financial obligations.